-Subscriber certificates for the Classes 1 through 4 include an policy identifier whose root OID is 1.3.6.1.4.1.36305.<policy>.<class-level>.<certtype>.<major-version>.<minor-version>, where <major-version>.<minorversion> represents the policy version the identifier is referring to.
+Subscriber certificates for the Classes 1 through 4 include an policy identifier whose root OID is 1.3.6.1.4.1.36305.<policy>.<class-level>.<cert-type>.<major-version>.<minor-version> represents the policy version the identifier is referring to.
 Changes to the policy requires increasing of the policy version number by one.
 EV SSL Certificates and EV Code Signing Certificates may include additional policy identifiers for the recognition by software vendors.